buzzm/sqlitebson/README.md

     potentially introducing lossiness, and impairing native operations like `>` and `<=`.
  *  Roundtrip ability.
 BSON is binary spec, not a string.
-There is no whitespace, quoting rules, etc.  BSON that goes into Postgres comes out *exactly* the same way, each time, every time.
+There is no whitespace, quoting rules, etc.  BSON that goes into sqlite comes out *exactly* the same way, each time, every time.
  *  Standard SDK implementations in upwards of 20 languages